StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ## Prerequisites

 ### License key
-A license key for SUSE Observability server can be obtained via the SUSE Customer Center and will be shown as "SUSE Rancher Prime - Observability Tech Preview" Registration Code.
+A license key for SUSE Observability server can be obtained via the SUSE Customer Center and will be shown as "SUSE Observability Tech Preview" Registration Code.
 The license for the tech preview is valid until Oct, 31 2024.
 Before the end a license will be made available which is valid until the end of your SUSE Rancher Prime subscription.

 ### Requirements
 To install SUSE Observability, ensure that the nodes have enough CPU and memory capacity.
 Below are the specific requirements.